xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ### Step 1: candidate list construction

 The first step is to construct solvent candidate list.
-We recommend to first load the *default* list (press $[d]$) and modify on it if necessary.
+We recommend to first load the *default* list (press [d]) and modify on it if necessary.

-You can view the default solvent list by pressing $[v]$.
+You can view the default solvent list by pressing [v].
 You will see:

 ```
 v